 You may also be interested in our page describing GIS activities in the Library and around campus.

-Business Analyst Online (BAO) and Community Analyst (which we believe to be identical products) have a separate login pages.
+Esri Business Analyst Online (BAO) and Community Analyst (which we believe to be identical products) have a separate login pages.
 These products allow location analysis using a wide variety of proprietary demographic and economic indicators, including for 32 countries in Western and Easter Europe.
-If you would like to use Business Analyst Online, email milrefdesk [at] library [dot] ucsb [dot] edu and request to be added to the 'analysts' group.
+If you would like to use these tools, email milrefdesk [at] library [dot] ucsb [dot] edu and request to be added to the ArGIS Online 'analysts' group.